Raising a Multi-lingual Child

 And... it's grim.

 Once kids start attending school English takes over.
 That's fine and to be expected since we do live in America after all!
 What's not necessarily fine and expected is that children will oftentimes outright abandon their 'other' language upon starting school.
+I have several friends with multi-lingual-children that end up refusing to speak the 'other' language upon becoming fluent in English.
+They abandon their multi-language skills, sometimes with disdain for the other language.

 Kids want to be like their friends.
 They even want to dress like, run like, eat like and of course talk like their friends.
 That, in my opinion, is primarily why little ones are so quick to abandon their other language upon entering school.
 They don't want to feel different.